🔼The name Seraphim: Summary

 🔼Etymology of the word Seraphim

-The word seraph comes from the root-verb שרף (sarap), meaning to burn:
+The word seraph comes from the verb שרף (sarap), meaning to burn:

 It appears that the Seraphim, who are known in our culture as handsome human-like angelic creatures, were known to the Hebrews as snake-like fireballs.
 The interpretation of all this requires some preliminary considerations:

 In the Bible, the word שרף (sarap) is used in two different scenes.
-Most famous, it denotes the flying, supernatural six-winged creatures that surround God's throne in the vision of Isaiah (Isaiah 6).
-Much later, John the Revelator also sees a vision of God's throne and sees what seems the same creatures (Revelation 4:8).
+Most famous, it denotes the flying, supernatural six-winged creatures that surround God's throne in the vision of Isaiah (Isaiah 6:2).
+Much later, John the Revelator also sees a vision of God's throne and sees what seem the same creatures (Revelation 4:8).
 Both Isaiah and John hear these creatures cry "Holy, holy, holy".

 These creatures became known as the Seraphim, and although artists have tried to depict them, we really don't have a clue what they may look like.
 To start with, we don't know how large they are.
 They may be very small; small enough even to appear on someone's head (Acts 2:3).